 The Requirement of Issuing Bank

-Conversely, a standby letter of credit creates an obligation for the bank, therefore the bank will require a collateral in the form of security to issue a standby letter of credit.
+Conversely, a standby letter of credit creates an obligation for the bank.
+Therefore the bank will require collateral in the form of security to issue a standby letter of credit.

 In contrast, a standby letter of credit is a secondary instrument of payment.
-If a seller is paid by a standby letter of credit, it means that something went wrong.
-The goal here for all the parties involved is to avoid using standby letter of payment.
+If a seller is paid by a standby letter of credit, it means that something went wrong with the buyer.
+However, the goal remains for all the parties involved to avoid using a standby letter of payment.

 A letter of credit is a short-term instrument, where the expiry is usually 90 days.

-A standby letter of credit is a long-term instrument, in which the validity is usually one year or so.
+A standby letter of credit is a long-term instrument whose validity is usually one year or so.

-A letter of credit is used to provide security for a transaction such as a sale agreement.
+A letter of credit provides security for a transaction, such as a sale agreement.

 A standby letter of credit is often used to provide security for a long-term obligation such as a long-term construction project.

-A standby letter of credit is used in an international transaction but it is also frequently used in domestic transactions as well.
+A standby letter of credit is used in an international transaction, but it is also frequently used in domestic transactions.
 Its scope is not limited to any geographical area.

 A standby letter of credit is more expensive than a regular letter of credit.
 While the fees of a regular letter of credit range from 0.75% to 1.50% of the amount covered, a bank may charge anywhere between 1% to 10% to cover the same amount under a standby letter of credit.